harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 I’m right behind this “AI free” idea and what it stands for.

 I like doing difficult things that take time and effort.
 There’s no better feeling than using your fallible head and hands to create original work.
 Ultimately, it’s rewarding.
-It’s honest work.
 Work to be proud of.

-Can the same be said of the garbage that some generative AI tool spat out for you in a matter of seconds?
+Can the same be said of the trash that generative AI tools spit out for you in a matter of seconds?
+Probabaly not.

 Anyway, I hope to see this “AI free” trend continue to grow.
 I’ll return to this post to document more examples, as I find them.